vibhor1997a/codechef-solutions-downloader/README.md

-Codechef-Code-Downloader(cocodo) is a CLI tool to download all the accepted solutions of a particular user.
+Codechef-Code-Downloader(cocodo) is a CLI tool to download all the accepted solutions of a particular user from codechef.

 ## Installation